 We therefore recommend assessing whether your current flow-through structures are still sustainable, and which alternatives would be available.

 We hope to have provided you a brief overview of the current Dutch flow-through landscape and its main developments.
-If you would like to discuss this further and need any support in assessing your current structure, please do not hesitate to contact us.
+If you would like to discuss this further and need any support in assessing your current structure or strategy, please do not hesitate to contact us.
 We would be pleased to support you.